dimanikulin/dimanikulin/AIForSWArchitects_Round1.md

 At each step it suggested to clarify current step response or go to next step.

+# Architecture Drivers

-# Essential business goals for the solution
+## Essential business goals for the solution

 | # | Description          | Priority  |
 | - | ---------------------|:------------:|